 Alafair believed that teachers were profession educators who educated children and served the communities where they taught.
 She would often say that “education is the only thing that no one can take from you.”
 She believed that completing the education required to become a teacher was only the first step to becoming a quality educator.
 Alafair was certain teachers must continue to learn to stay ahead of their students.
 Well- trained leadership is necessary to produce well-trained educators.
 As a result, Alafair’s family request that donations in her memory be made to Leadership ATPE c/o Dr. Shannon Holmes, ATPE Ste.
 300, 305 East Huntland, Austin, Texas 78752-3792.

-To send flowers to Alafair's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Alafair Burton Hammett, please visit our floral store.